keith-decker/semantic-conventions/docs/gen-ai/gen-ai-agent-proposal.md

-# Proposal: Workflow and Task Semantic Conventions for GenAI Observability
+# Proposal: Workflow and Step Semantic Conventions for GenAI Observability

 ## Summary

-This proposal extends the existing [GenAI Agent semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/gen-ai/gen-ai-agent-spans.md) with **Workflow** and **Task** span types to support complex multi-agent systems.
-It also adds agent context to existing LLM and embedding metrics for better attribution.
+This proposal extends the existing [GenAI Agent semantic conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/gen-ai/gen-ai-agent-spans.md) with **Workflow** and **Step** span types to support complex multi-agent systems.
+It also adds agent context to existing LLM metrics for better attribution.

 ## Motivation